Cyber TASE Constructive Simulator (CCS)

 - An intuitive way to design and configure cyber attacks as a chain of related attacks, where the choice of a subsequent attack depends on the outcome of the previous one.
 Individual attacks in the chain can be selected from a comprehensive library of active and passive cyber attack models that range across all layers of the protocol stack, from jamming models at the physical layer to man-in-the-middle threats and cyber, worms, and vulnerability exploitation at the transport and application layers.

-Designing Network Configuration (Top) and Configuring Cyber Attacks (Bottom) in Scenario Designer
+Designing Network Configuration (Left) and Configuring Cyber Attacks (Right) in Scenario Designer

 The CCS also provides an LVC interface that enables interaction between live devices and either virtual or constructive devices.
 Thus, the live SUT can be extended or an LVC representation of the entire system (or system of systems) can be used for the simulation of cyber threats to the entire infrastructure.
 The LVC environment can be quickly and easily customized to support multiple simultaneous tests with large-scale operationally realistic scenarios.